Do You Need a Piano at Home to Take Lessons? (Beginner Guide)

 Common Concerns About Getting a Piano

-One of the biggest concerns we hear is about cost or space.
+Two of the biggest concerns we hear is about cost and space.
 Fortunately, modern digital pianos have made it much easier to get started without a large investment or dedicated room.

 Another concern is whether a student will stay interested.
 This is why starting with lessons first can be helpful—it allows interest to develop naturally before committing to an instrument.